Bruno-OGSilva/Customer-Retail-Analytics/models/staging/stg_lcl_stores.md

   - **Transformation Accuracy:** Validate that the renaming and concatenation operations are correctly applied.

 ## Conclusion
-The `staging_lcl_stores` model standardizes raw store data by renaming columns and generating a unique store identifier.
+The `stg_lcl_stores` model standardizes raw store data by renaming columns and generating a unique store identifier.
 This transformation ensures that the dataset is consistent, reliable, and ready for integration into downstream analytical workflows.